karbmk/CS4705-NLP/hw4/ReadMe.txt

     Output from eval_tagger.py:
       2265 2459 0.921106140708
   Part 3:
     The result of this model is around 92% correct.
 This is ~2% improvement from Q4, where 39 more tags were correctly determined.
-  Part 4:
+Clearly this helped the output, although the change wasn't HUGE.

 Question 6